astoeckel/libfoxenflac/README.md

 * Supports reading/writing to/from **arbitrarily sized memory buffers**.
 If you want to, you can decode from single bytes trickeling in and write to individual samples.
-* Compiles to 8.5 kiB of **WebAssembly** (4 kiB compressed).
+* Compiles to 8.8 kiB of **WebAssembly** (4.5 kiB compressed).
 However, no JavaScript binding is provided at the moment.
 * Supports **all FLAC features**.
 * Quite thoroughly tested, considerable **test coverage**.
 * Roboust **resynchronisation** on corrupted files.
 * Implements all **CRC checks**.
+* **Fast**.
+Although the code is not optimized, `libfoxenflac` is reasonably fast, being about 1.25 times faster than the `flac` reference decoder application.

 The following list of items is *not* implemented at the moment:
 * Reading headers other than `STREAMINFO`, such as the metadata header or the